 CONNECT hosts either official Billboard Hits of the World charts or Luminate Global charts for most countries.
 To see country-level charts, set Location to any available country from the top menu bar.
 The current Billboard or Luminate song chart for that country will automatically appear.

-In some countries, Billboard charts are published by a local Billboard licensee, who may incorporate additional data and apply different methodology.
+In some countries, Billboard charts are created by a local Billboard licensee, who may draw from additional data sources and apply different methodology.
 When this happens, we generate a Luminate version of that chart in CONNECT using our Stream Equivalent ratios.

 Select a country from the Location menu to pull up that country’s chart.
-The Chart Owner label designates whether it’s a Billboard or Luminate chart.
+The Chart Owner label indicates whether it’s a Billboard or Luminate chart.

 The Billboard Global 200, Global 200 Excl.
 U.S. and official Hits of the World charts are song charts.
 These charts rank songs based on Stream Equivalent activity.